PrivateAIM/documentation/src/guide/deployment/node-registration.md

 ## Credentials for Deployment

-Once the node is created, admins can access the "Robot" and "Crypto" tabs which contain needed credentials and keys for deploying the node software on their server.
+Once the node is created, admins can access the "Crypto" and "Client" tabs which contain needed credentials and keys for deploying the node software on their server.

 ### Crypto